chill117/proxy-lists/readme.md

 	countries: null,

 	/*
+		Exclude proxies from the specified countries.

+		To exclude Germany and Great Britain:
+		['de', 'gb']
+	*/
+	countriesBlackList: null,

+	/*
 		Get proxies that use the specified protocols.

 		To get all proxies, regardless of protocol, set this option to NULL.